ipuhakka/BetAI/Documentation/Database.md

 Leagues and seasons make it easier to secure unification of data.
 Now if some match has incorrect values for these, database won't allow for adding these matches.
 Test run OK.

 **29.9.2018**: Removed all yesterdays changes to table schema and database layer.
+Added method to count home goal average up to date n.
+Tests run OK.
+Merge branches.